zulip/zulip/api_docs/construct-narrow.md

     A user ID can be found by [viewing a user's profile][view-profile] in the web or desktop apps.
-A stream ID can be found when [browsing streams][browse-streams] in the web app via the URL.
+A stream ID can be found when [browsing streams][browse-streams] in the web or desktop apps.

 The operands for these search options must be encoded either as an integer ID or a JSON list of integer IDs.
 For example, to query